-Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains will normally go on sale around the middle of July, for all dates of the 2018-19 winter season.
+Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains will normally go on sale at 8am on 17th July 2019, for all dates of the 2019-20 winter season.
 The exact date yet hasn't been announced.
 (To be the first to know, you can join Snowcarbon's newsletter mailing list - see the form at the bottom of this page).

 On our unique Live Ski and Snow Trains Price Check page you can view prices (updated everyday) for the Eurostar Ski Trains (and other journeys too).

 However, although independent ski-train fares are not on sale yet, ski holidays with rail travel included, from ski tour operators, are already available to book.
 Click here to view them, or if you would like some advice on destinations and tour operators, ask Snowcarbon founder Daniel.